 - Use multiple pre-admission visits with residents, family members, and administrative, clinical and direct-care staff to develop rapport and assess fit.
-Visits should occur both at the resident's - home and at the facility.

-Ensure that facility staff members are educated about ho - Ensure that facility staff members are educated about how FTD symptoms, behaviors and management approaches differ from other dementias. - Ensure that facility staff members are educated about the emotional and physical toll experienced by family caregivers, due to the particularly high burden of care in FTD. - Inform family members about the different levels of facility care (e.g., group home, assisted living and skilled nursing) and about the ways that regulations affect how care is delivered. - Prioritize training staff to develop understanding about the symptoms associated with behavior- and language-variant FTD, and ensure the availability of an experienced consulting psychiatrist, geriatrician or primary care provider.
+Visits should occur both at the resident's home and at the facility. - Ensure that facility staff members are educated about how FTD symptoms, behaviors and management approaches differ from other dementias. - Ensure that facility staff members are educated about the emotional and physical toll experienced by family caregivers, due to the particularly high burden of care in FTD. - Inform family members about the different levels of facility care (e.g., group home, assisted living and skilled nursing) and about the ways that regulations affect how care is delivered. - Prioritize training staff to develop understanding about the symptoms associated with behavior- and language-variant FTD, and ensure the availability of an experienced consulting psychiatrist, geriatrician or primary care provider.